Getting Started

 Before you can write Swift code, you need to set up a development environment.
 At a minimum, this consists of the Swift toolchain and an editor or IDE that supports Swift.

-Follow the instructions in the repository and verify that you have Swift 5.9 or later installed, as that’s the minimum version you’ll need for this course.
+Our Swift Setup repository contains installation instructions for the various platforms that support Swift and for our recommended editor, which is Visual Studio Code.
+Follow the instructions in the repository and verify that you have Swift 6.2 or later installed, as that’s the minimum version you’ll need for this course.

 Using a command line interface